Chad Hundeby: Channel world records

 On September 27, 1994, he set the standing world record for the fastest swim of the English Channel from Dover, England to Cap Gris Nez, France, in a Men's record time of 7 h 17 mins.
 He was coached by former Channel Swimmer Penny Lee Dean, and eclipsed her women's record by twenty-three minutes.
 The previous record had stood since 1978, when Penny Lee Dean completed the swim in 7 h 40 mins.
 As a tribute to his achievement, Hundeby's record stood for 21 years.

 In addition to professional marathon racing, at the age of 23, on September 24, 1993, he was credited with crossing the Catalina Channel with a world record time of 8 hours 14 minutes and 46 seconds.

 He later worked as a teacher and taught kindergarten in Placentia, California at Melrose Elementary.

 Honors

-As a High School Junior, in 1988, he was the Los Angeles Times's Boy Swimmer of the Year.
+As a High School junior in 1988, he was Los Angeles Times's Boy Swimmer of the Year.

 During his college years and beyond, the USA Open Water Swimming Committee presented Hundeby the Open Water Swimmer of the Year for each of the years 1991, 1993 and 1994.
 He became a member of the International Swimming Hall of Fame in 2012, and is a member of the International Marathon Swimming Hall of Fame in 1996.

-Hundeby died unexpectantly on June 12, 2021, of a heart attack at the age of 50.
-He was survived by Jean Marie, his wife, three sons, and a brother.
+Hundeby died unexpectedly on June 12, 2021, of a heart attack at the age of 50.
+He was survived by his wife, Jean Marie, three sons, and a brother.
 His son Anders was a swimmer for Tustin High School.